 Some flora-loving readers will know that the Vanda Miss Joaquim orchid is Singapore’s official national flower (since 1981).
 But did you know there’s also a national butterfly?
-The Common Rose emerged as the winner in a public contest back in 2015, beating the likes of the Painted Jezebel and Common Tree Nymph.
+Well, of sorts.
+While it’s not actually officially recognised as a national butterfly, the Common Rose did emerge as the nation’s favourite in a public contest back in 2015, beating the likes of the Painted Jezebel and Common Tree Nymph.

 Helping this butterfly win the vote were the red and white patterns on its wings, reminiscent of Singapore’s national flag.
 The Common Rose spends most of its time in the island’s forests, though you will see it from time to time feeding on flowers in parks and gardens.